The Western Producer

-The Western Producer is a regional weekly publication based in Saskatoon, Saskatchewan, Canada publishing news of interest to western Canadian farmers.
-It is the largest weekly publication of its type in Canada.
+The Western Producer is a weekly agricultural newspaper based in Saskatoon, Saskatchewan, Canada.
+It covers farming news, commodity markets, and agricultural policy for readers across western Canada.
+It is the largest weekly agricultural publication of its type in Canada.

+History

 Harris Turner and A.P.
-"Pat" Waldron began the Saskatoon-based Modern Press publishing company in 1923.
-This followed the demise of Turner's previous venture, Turner's Weekly which originated in 1918.
-Modern released its first issue of The Progressive on 24 August 1923.
-The following year, the publication was renamed The Western Producer.
+"Pat" Waldron founded the Saskatoon-based Modern Press publishing company in 1923.
+This followed the demise of Turner's previous venture, Turner's Weekly, which originated in 1918.
+Modern Press released its first issue of The Progressive on 24 August 1923.
+The following year the publication was renamed The Western Producer.

-A major goal of the magazine in its early years was to promote pooling among wheat farmers.
-The Saskatchewan Wheat Pool was founded in 1924, an organisation that would purchase Modern Publishing in the early 1930s and support The Western Producer through the Great Depression.
-Until moving to its current location in the late 1990s, the Western Producer operated out of the Modern Press Building.
+A major goal of the publication in its early years was to promote cooperative pooling among wheat farmers.
+The Saskatchewan Wheat Pool was founded in 1924 and purchased Modern Publishing in the early 1930s, supporting The Western Producer through the Great Depression.
+Until moving to its current location in the late 1990s, the newspaper operated out of the Modern Press Building in downtown Saskatoon.

-GVIC Communications bought the publishing company from the Saskatchewan Wheat Pool in 2002.
-The current owner of Western Producer Publications is Glacier Media.
-The current publisher is Shaun Jessome.
-The editor is Robin Booker.
+In 2002, GVIC Communications purchased the publishing company from the Saskatchewan Wheat Pool.
+GVIC subsequently rebranded as Glacier Media, which remains the current owner of Western Producer Publications through its agricultural media subsidiary Glacier FarmMedia.

+In December 2006, a fire broke out at the Saskatoon building housing the newspaper and its printing operations.
+Staff were evacuated and no one was injured; publication continued without interruption.

+In January 2014, the newspaper's veteran parliamentary correspondent in Ottawa retired, drawing coverage from national outlets that noted the significance of the bureau to Canadian farm readers.

+Coverage and content

+The Western Producer focuses on news relevant to western Canadian farmers, including commodity prices, federal and provincial agricultural policy, crop science, and rural community issues.
+Academic researchers have used the publication as a primary source for studying rural western Canadian society, including studies of gender and farm identity.